Clean Air Day

 To complement the Low Emission Zone (LEZ) in Aberdeen city centre, funding under this project has allowed Getabout partners, Nestrans, to secure six e-cargo bikes.

-The project later expanded to cover the whole of Aberdeenshire.
 The bikes are doing all sorts of jobs - from food deliveries to working with Aberdeen's countryside Rangers!

 Engine idling is when you vehicle's engine is running when you are parked or stationary.